 We live in an increasingly connected world where not only people but also a rapidly growing number of sensors and devices are going online.
 To maintain and develop the high-tech industry around the world, engineers are needed who cannot only use but also understand and develop new solutions for advanced communication systems and for methods used to analyse and process the huge amounts of information that flow in different networks.

 To an increasing degree, this need is also seen outside the traditional information and communications technology sector.
 Examples include the new sector of companies based on cloud services as well as the more conventional manufacturing industry and the motor vehicle industry, to mention just a few.

 This programme will prepare you for a future professional role by providing a broad basis in communications and data analysis.
-You will choose one of four tracks that will provide you with in-depth knowledge in the area.
+You will choose one of four tracks that will provide in-depth knowledge of the area.

 - Information engineering focuses on machine learning, pattern recognition, information theory and signal processing.

 - Multimedia processing and analysis focuses on problem-oriented solutions for multimedia signals such as video, images, and audio using principles of data analysis and coding.

 - Communications engineering is focused on wireless communications with the possibility of specialising in communication theory, coding, machine-type communications or antenna design.

 - Networked systems focuses on the design, performance analysis, management and, not least, security of wired and wireless networks and networked systems.